JaseungKu/Klayout-JK/README.md

 2. In Klayout, Macro -> Macro Development -> Click on "Python" tab -> Inside "Python" tab, right click -> Add Location -> Select folder *Klayout-JK* -> If "Run Macro" pop-up windows appears, click "yes" to run macros. -> close

 ### How to use PCell from "Jaseung_Lib" library

+1. Load property file
-0. (Recommended) File -> Load Layer Properties -> Select *LayerPropertyFile* file
+File -> Load Layer Properties -> Select *LayerPropertyFile* file

-1. PathToCPW
+2. PathToCPW
 This macro converts a path to CPW, not a stand-alone PCell.
 To use it,
 First, draw a path, and select it.
 Second, go to Edit -> Selection -> Convert To Pcel.
 Third, select "PathToCPW".

-2. MakeMeanderCPW
+3. MakeMeanderCPW
 This macro creates a PCell for CPW alone.
 To use it,
 First, click "Instance" icon in the toolbar.
 Second, select "Jaseng_Lib" from 'library' pull-down list.
 Third, select "MakeMeanderCPW" cell from 'cell' pull-down list.
 Fourth, click on "PCell" tab to enter parameters.

-3. creatFluxTrap
+4. creatFluxTrap
 Flux trap arrays are created in a selected cell.
 Need a cell called "fluxtrapsinglecell", which has only 4x4um^2 square in flux trap layer.
 Need to put x and y center positions of the cell in the CHIP coordinate in the code.